DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 ### Multiple alterations with some undefined query percentages

-We may also be provided with a configuration where some set of `query_pct`s (query percentages) are defined, but not all..
+We may also be provided with a configuration where some set of `queryPercent`s (query percentages) are defined, but not all..

 ```
 spec: